-Whether we like it or not, things change.
-Our approach to change matters a great deal as to whether or not change is good or bad.
-If we adopt a victim mentality (passive, entrenched and unaware), any change will likely be “bad.”
-Whereas, a valiant approach (active, opportunity-seeking and aware) envisions the same change as “good.”
+Whether we like it or not, the world is changing.
+Our approach to change matters a great deal as to how we view change, either good or bad.
+If we adopt a victim-like mentality (passive, entrenched and unaware), any change will likely be “bad.”
+Whereas, a more valiant approach (active, opportunity-seeking and aware) envisions the same change as “good.”
 According to William Shakespeare, “There’s nothing good or bad, but thinking makes it so.”

 My grandfather, John J. Brown, was a remarkable man.
 Perhaps it was his farmer’s life, living with weather changes, that made him unafraid of change.
 Perhaps it was because of his clear understanding and commitment to those things that should never change.
 Either way, he had an ability to foresee change, and a willingness to do something about it.
 A valiant approach.
 During his life he went from successful grocer, to successful peach farmer, to successful cattle farmer.
 His story of “change with changing times” was so compelling that Georgia Governor Sonny Perdue used him as his primary example in a speech at The Governor’s Leadership Summit.

-Growth changes.
 Growth is a deceptive – and potentially deadly – concept.
-Growth for the sake of growth is characteristic of cancer.
+In fact, growth for the sake of growth is characteristic of cancer.
 A focus on the right kind of growth, that is, value growth, is more likely to yield long term success.
 Revenue growth can produce empty revenues: no profit.
 Profit growth can be fleeting, or require massive additions to your asset base.
 Value growth entails operating profit growth, asset reduction, and differentiation.

-Markets change.
 Market share no longer predicts or guarantees profitability and value growth the way it has in the past.
-Recent business history reveals companies who had large makret share but were profitability disasters:
+Business history reveals companies who had large market share but were profitability disasters:

 - A&P had a high share of grocery sales.